What is Surcharging?

 You must register with the card associations to inform them of your intentions.

 As you can see, it’s important that you work with a provider who is trained in the nuances of surcharging.
-In addition to surcharging, AND also offers cash-discounting and non-cash adjustment programs, to ensure that your business is setup properly.
+In addition to surcharging, AND also offers cash-discounting and non-cash adjustment programs, to ensure that your business is setup properly with our zero-cost processing options.
 Don’t worry about the terminology – let our payment professionals guide your business through an easy setup, so that you can start reducing your processing fees by up to 90% or more!

 We're serious about saving money.